geotrev/undernet/site/docs/javascript.md

 ### Customizing Component Imports

 You may not want to include _every single_ component in your project.
-For example, let's say you only need the [Modal](/docs/components/modals) component.
-Import the component directly as a named import.
+For example, let's say you only need the [Tooltip](/docs/components/tooltips) component.

+To that end, `import` the component directly as a named import.

 ```js
 import { Modals } from "undernet"
 Modals.start()
 ```

+Undernet is a fully modular package in this way, enabling [tree shaking](https://webpack.js.org/guides/tree-shaking/).

 <hr />
 <p class="has-right-text">Is this article inaccurate? <a href="https://github.com/geotrev/undernet/tree/master/docs/javascript.md">Edit this page on Github!</a></p>